 - Anyone who acts in accordance with what they find here, insofar as it is consistent with God as revealed in the Bible and in the natural world, will receive abundant life now and in eternity (John 10:10).

 Some people visit the MD Harris Institute out of curiosity, but some people want to get more, much more.
-If you do, follow the tips below:
+See below:

 - Articles – Read them carefully, thinking clearly about what is said.
 Read them repeatedly, because you will find new insights with each reading.
 Look up related information to connect the new knowledge with what you already know.
 Give us feedback, especially on any factual errors.